The DSM University is a Leonardo ENERGY project that is targeted at:

 DSM webinar schedule

-The DSM University fourth quarter 2016
+The DSM University first quarter 2017

 The DSM University is happy to announce that we are taking off for the fourth quarter of 2016 with webinar presentations that aim at providing information, cases, examples and motives for how DSM can be applied under different circumstances in terms of tradition, market and organisation.